-- Free production management software is usually a cheap marketing gimmick.
-Only the licences for basic modules are free, and companies make fortune on implementation services, and you get a product without any technical support.
+- Free production management app is usually a cheap marketing gimmick.
+Only the licences for basic modules are free, and companies make a fortune on implementation services because usually, you get a product without any technical support.

-- Production management software integration with the accounting and inventory system – as it happens, due to imprecise technologies systems will not integrate, and you may waste lots if time on detailed technology descriptions.
+- Production management tool integrated with the accounting and inventory system – as it happens, due to imprecise technologies, systems will not integrate, and you may waste lots of time on detailed technology descriptions.

-- Lack of online access – in practice, the smaller a company is, the more SECURE, futuristicaly thinking, data storage in the cloud should be.
+- Lack of online access – in practice, the smaller the company is, the more SECURE, futuristically thinking, data storage in the cloud should be.

-The idea to have an ERP production system, which is “all in one” solution, in practice doesn’t work so well for small manufacturers as it seems at the first glance.
-Look at the graph and choose your situation, to find the best solution (the vertical line indicates the number of employees, the horizontal line describes, how complex the average product is).
+The idea of an enterprise resource planning production system, which is an “all in one” manufacturing software, doesn’t work as well for small manufacturers as it seems at first glance.
+Although many production managers dream of such a production environment.
+Look at the graph and choose your situation to find the best software for the manufacturing company (the vertical line indicates the number of employees. and The horizontal line describes how complex the average product is).

-(ex. machining / CNC, plastic/injection molding industry, rubber products, cardboard packaging, simple woodwork and carpentry, printing shops/printing, steel constructions)
+(ex. machining / CNC, plastic/injection moulding industry, rubber products, cardboard packaging, simple woodwork and carpentry, printing shops/printing, steel constructions)

 Challenges to deal with: better production management, work planning: the employees must know what to do, how and when, real-time production registration – you know what’s completed, how efficiently, in which time frame and at which cost.